xiaojianggis/skyview/Readme.md

 ### Prerequisites

-Before you running the code, you need to have several Python module installed on your computer.
+Before you running the code, you need to have several Python modules installed on your computer.

 1. urllib
 2. cStringIO